skelter/reader-literals/someotherproject/README.md

 # someotherproject

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to read records created by the first example, but using our custom reader literals.

 ## Usage

-FIXME
+Open repl and play.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Austin Clojure Meetup attendees.

 Distributed under the Eclipse Public License, the same as Clojure.